Free payroll software in 2026: what actually works

 January W-2 deadline

-On Payroll4Free or Wave self-service, you create and file W-2s yourself by January 31.
+On Payroll4Free or DIY, you create and file W-2s yourself by January 31.
 One missed form is a $60 to $660 penalty per W-2.

 OnPay, Gusto, Square include W-2 filing.
 Patriot bills $25 per form set.